 If students, their parents/guardians, or anyone else on their behalf believe that they have been subjected to sex discrimination, sexual harassment or sexual assault by school board members, staff, vendors, contractors, or other persons doing business with the District, then a complaint should be immediately reported to the principal of the school where the student attends and/or to the Assistant Superintendent, Bill Dinkelmann; Email bdinkelmann@khps.org) or Director of Diversity, Equity, and Mental Health, Brooke Davis (Email btdavis@khps.org), who is the Title IX Coordinator responsible for Title IX complaints involving adults.
-Principals shall report any such Title IX complaints to the Assistant Superintendent, who is the Title IX Coordinator responsible for any Title IX complaint involving a staff member or third party.
+Principals shall report any such Title IX complaints to the Assistant Superintendent, who is the Title IX Coordinator responsible for Title any such Title IX complaints to the Assistant Superintendent, who is the Title IX complaints to the Assistant Superintendent, who is the Title IX complaint involving a staff member or third party.